Jack Richardson (writer)

-Jack Carter Richardson (February 18, 1934 - July 1, 2012) was an American writer born in Manhattan, though his birthplace erroneously has been reported as Bristol, Virginia.
+Jack Carter Richardson (18 February 1934, Manhattan, NY, US - 1 July 2012, Manhattan, NY, US) was an American writer born in Manhattan, though his birthplace has been erroneously reported as Bristol, Virginia.
 He was known for his existentialist dramas of the early 1960s.

 Biography

 Raised in the Jackson Heights section of Queens, New York City, the son of Arthur Richardson, a piano player during Prohibition who co-wrote "Too Fat Polka (She's Too Fat for Me)".
 After his mother died and his father remarried, he was raised by his grandmother.
 He graduated from Collegiate High School in Manhattan.
 Richardson later served in the Counter Intelligence Corps (CIC) in the United States Army during the Korean War.
-He then earned a bachelor's degree in philosophy from Columbia University and studied at the University of Munich.
+He then earned a bachelor's degree in philosophy from Columbia University and studied at LMU Munich.
 In 1960, The Prodigal, his first play, a retelling of the story of Orestes, was produced Off-Broadway to critical acclaim, winning an Obie Award and a Drama Desk Award.
 Gallows Humor, a 1961 combination of two short plays, was well-received.
 Producer, William T. Gardner, staged its production at the Academy Playhouse in Lake Forest, Illinois in the late summer of 1973.
 Richardson's next two plays, Lorenzo (1963) and Xmas in Las Vegas (1965), were produced on Broadway but were critical and commercial failures.

 From the 1960s, Richardson wrote dramatic criticism and essays for The New York Times, New York Review of Books, Esquire, and Commentary, as well as two novels, The Prison Life of Harris Filmore (1965) and Memoir of a Gambler (1980).